The trip from Fairbanks to Tok was nothing more than a transit really with the promise of nothing really new or exciting in the scenery stakes.

 But all was well and I was just happy to bounce back from the horror day before.
 A couple of months ago I received an email from some cyclists I hosted last year, they mentioned that there will be bad days and the best thing to do is just keep cycling.
 Thanks Daniel and Alice, it worked for me on that day.

-It was a short 20km ride into Tok, which is nothing more than a resupply place for me.
+It was a short 20km ride into Tok, the end of my Fairbanks to Tok cycling trip.
+Tok was nothing more than a resupply place for me.
 Shower, laundry and food.
 Goodbye Alaska, you have given me so many memories that will last a lifetime and to the many, many people I have met and have helped me out in any way, thank you so very much.

 Fairbanks to bushcamp = 82km